Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

-The question we address is whether the patterns in RSNs and FTNs become persistent during the shear jamming protocols, and whether an overlap matrix measure can be used to identify the SJ transition.
+In this section we analyze whether an overlap matrix measure can be used to identify the SJ transition.
 We first define coarse-grained density fields corresponding to the point pattern of vertices in the FTNs and the position of grains in RSN.
-An overlap matrix can then be constructed from these density fields in a manner analogous to glassy systems.
-However, we are interested in studying the overlap of patterns corresponding to different strain steps.
-In analyzing the overlap of FTNs, one of the complications that we need to address is that in the shear jamming experiments, the number of height vertices increases with the shear strain and the shape and the area of the box enclosing the height vertices changes.
+An overlap matrix between different strain steps can then be constructed from these density fields in a manner analogous to glassy systems.} In analyzing the overlap of FTNs, one of the complications that we need to address is that in the shear jamming experiments, the number of height vertices increases with the shear strain and the shape and the area of the box enclosing the height vertices changes.
 For RSNs, the box only changes shape while the area and the number of points (grains) remains fixed.
 We, therefore, need to supplement the usual coarse graining prescription by constructing a grid that distorts affinely with the box, and by normalizing the coarse-grained density field appropriately.
 With these modifications, the overlap matrix is defined as:

 where $ d^{\alpha,\beta} = \frac 1 N\sum_{m = 1}^{N}\rho^\alpha_m \rho^\beta_m $, and $ \rho^\alpha_m $ is the value of the coarse-grained density field of the $ \alpha^{th} $ point pattern (corresponding to the $ \alpha^{th} $ strain step) at the $ m $th grid point.